meow-edit/meow/README.md

 `meow-tail` / `meow-tail-expand` Move towards the tail of line by char.

-Following commands combine navigation and selection.
+ The following commands combine navigation and selection.

 `meow-visit` Search regexp and mark it with selection of type `visit`.
 Use `negative-argument` for backward searching.
 The search history will be recorded, and use `meow-pop-search` to pop the recent one.